+44 (0) 121 582 0192 [email protected]

 Introduction

-Thailand’s Personal Data Protection Act (PDPA), which came into effect on June 1, 2022, is a comprehensive data protection law aimed at safeguarding the rights and privacy of individuals in the digital age.
-One crucial aspect of the PDPA is the requirement for organisations to maintain a Record of Processing Activities (ROPA).
-This record serves as a critical tool for demonstrating compliance with the law.
-However, not all entities are required to maintain a ROPA, and data processors, in particular, have specific obligations.
-In this article, we’ll explore who is exempt from holding an ROPA under the Thailand PDPA and go into the responsibilities of data processors concerning this record.
+Thailand’s Personal Data Protection Act (PDPA), effective from June 1, 2022, is a comprehensive law designed to protect individual rights and privacy in the digital era.
+A key element of the PDPA is the obligation for organizations to keep a Record of Processing Activities (ROPA), which is essential for proving compliance with the legislation.
+However, not every entity is mandated to maintain a ROPA, and data processors have particular responsibilities.
+This article delves into the Thailand PDPA: Exemptions and the duties of data processors in relation to the ROPA.

 Exemptions from Maintaining a ROPA